 Hours of Operation

-The area is easily accessible by public transport or by car, and the museum is open from 10 am to 8 pm on Wednesdays, 10 am to 5 pm on all other days, and closed on Mondays and Tuesdays.
+The area is easily accessible by public transport or car; the museum is open from 10 am to 8 pm on Wednesdays, 10 am to 5 pm on all other days, and closed on Mondays and Tuesdays.
 Entry into the Weisman is completely free on all days.

 See Related: Best Parks in Minneapolis, Minnesota

 The first “attraction” you’ll see at the Weisman is the unique facade of the steel and brick building itself.
-Designed by Frank Gehry, a world-renowned architect who is famous for attractions like the Dancing House in Prague or the Walt Disney Concert Hall in Los Angeles.
+Designed by Frank Gehry, a world-renowned architect famous for attractions like the Dancing House in Prague and the Walt Disney Concert Hall in Los Angeles.

-The building is made in a contemporary style with some unique edges and shapes made from angular brushed steel sheets.
+The building is contemporary, with unique edges and shapes made from angular brushed steel sheets.
+It’s striking!

-It’s not really everyone’s cup of tea, but it’s done right, and it’s made entirely out of brick and stainless steel.
+It’s not everyone’s cup of tea, but it’s done right and made entirely from brick and stainless steel.
 Depending on where you look at the building, it can either look like an abstract fish shoal, a futuristic fortress, or a brick facade that blends in with the historic surroundings.

 See Related: Beautiful Sunflower Fields in Minnesota

 The paintings are the primary attraction of the Weisman.
-Featuring a collection of paintings dating back to pre-colonial America, all the way up to contemporary art forms today, this museum has one of the richest collections of American art in the country.
+Featuring a collection of paintings dating back to pre-colonial America, all the way up to contemporary art forms today, this museum has one of the country’s richest collections of American art.

 Another thing about these posters is that they were made for the public, at the time, to view.
-So it really gives you a brand new perspective on things.
-Take a look at the “We Must Have Order” poster criticizing the Cold War policies of the USSR and the US.
+So it gives you a brand new perspective on things.
+Look at the “We Must Have Order” poster criticizing the Cold War policies of the USSR and the US.
 Or the anti-American “U.S. Government Doesn’t Know Beans” poster by pro-Nicaraguan communists.

 See Related: Best Minneapolis Murals You Need to Visit